CartoDB/Windshaft-cartodb/docs/Map-API.md

 }
 ```

-Updating a template map will also remove all signatures from previously initialized maps.

 ### Delete

 Delete the specified template map from the server and disables any previously initialized versions of the map.